matteocarpi/wwtf/index.md

 team_picture: "/uploads/Whilst Walking Team.jpg"
 biography: "\nThe Whilst Walking Collective is an international group of theatre-makers who create performances and workshops around the world.
-Their unique process and style have given them cross-continental success through touring and teaching devised theatre. \n\nThe seven artists originate from Austria, England, Italy, Spain and India.
+Their unique process and style have gi ven them cross-continental success through touring and teaching devised theatre. \n\nThe seven artists originate from Austria, England, Italy, Spain and India.
 They met during their training at The London International School of Performing Arts, a school now based Berlin (as Arthaus.Berlin) and well-known for its unique